karoliskoncevicius/annmatrix/README.md

-# annMatrix #
+# annmatrix #

 R Annotaded Matrix Object

 ## Description ##

-The *annMatrix* object tries to implement dimension-aware persistent metadata for R matrices.
+The *annmatrix* object tries to implement dimension-aware persistent metadata for R matrices.

 It uses S3 system of R to extend the base *matrix* class in order to provide it with persistent annotations that are associated with rows and columns.